An Effective Bias Expansion for 21 cm Cosmology in Redshift Space: Acknowledgments

 \section{Acknowledgments}

 We thank Matt McQuinn for helpful discussions and for sharing his LPT-based code, which we used to calculate the second and third order matter densities.
 We also thank Adrian Liu, Juli\'an Mu\~noz, and Ad\'{e}lie Gorce for useful discussions, particularly regarding the connection of this work with HERA.
-WQ was supported by the MIT Department of Physics and an NSF GRFP.
+WQ was supported by the MIT Department of Physics and the National Science Foundation Graduate Research Fellowship under Grant Nos.
+1745302 and 2141064.
 WQ \& TRS were supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.
 KS was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Subatomic Physics Discovery Grant and by a Pappalardo Fellowship in the MIT Department of Physics.
 KS and AS acknowledge support for Program numbers HST-HF2-51470.001-A and HST-HF2-51421.001-A provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 This research made use of \texttt{h5py}~\cite{collette_python_hdf5_2014}, \texttt{Jupyter}~\cite{Kluyver2016JupyterN}, \texttt{matplotlib}~\cite{Hunter:2007ouj}, \texttt{iMinuit}~\cite{James:1975dr,iminuit}, \texttt{NumPy}~\cite{Harris:2020xlr}, \texttt{SciPy}~\cite{2020NatMe..17..261V}, and \texttt{tqdm}~\cite{daCosta-Luis2019}.

 \begin{widetext}